-Sleeping at Work: How to Improve Employees’ Sleep
+Sleeping at Work: Why You Should Help Improve Employees’ Sleep

-The sleep study reveals a clear necessity to prioritise sleep amongst employees.
-The findings also showed that taking action and introducing sleep initiatives in the office would have a positive effect on the following:
+Both of our sleep studies reveal a clear necessity to prioritise sleep amongst employees.
+The findings show that acting and introducing sleep initiatives in the workplace would have a positive effect on the following:

-Productivity: 34% of people surveyed said they feel more productive and achieve more at work after a good night’s sleep and a quarter said it is easier to complete tasks more efficiently and that their work was more accurate.
+Productivity: 34% of people surveyed said they feel more productive and achieve more at work after a good night’s sleep.
+Moreover, a quarter said they complete tasks more efficiently and that their work was more accurate.

-Company culture: A fifth (17%) say they have more positive interactions with colleagues after a good night’s sleep.
+Company culture: Almost a fifth (17%) say they have more positive interactions with colleagues after a good night’s sleep.

 Talent attraction and retention: Having sleep initiatives in place is also more likely to increase interest in a role, with 24% being more likely to accept a role at a company with a good sleep policy.
 A third (33%) also said they would be less likely to look elsewhere if their company offered sleep support.

 On top of that, simple changes such as encouraging discussions about sleep and discouraging out-of-hours working will help employees feel at ease.
-Create a culture where employees feel they can take a day off if sick, as according to Glassdoor, 61% of employees would rather work when ill, instead of taking a day off.
+Create a culture where employees feel they can take a day off sick if needed.
+According to Glassdoor, 61% of employees would rather work when ill instead of having a day off.
 Does this sound like you?
-Introducing flexitime and allowing employees an occasional lie-in can also go a long way and create a level of trust with your staff.
+Introducing flexitime and allowing employees an occasional lie-in can also go a long way in creating trust with your staff.

-If you want to take it further, consider creating spaces for napping in your work environment.
+If you want to go the extra mile, consider creating comfy resting spaces for napping in your work environment.
 Think quiet rooms, meditation areas and cosy bedrooms.
-Google has famously installed sleep pods allowing staff to clock off when they need to.
-Other renowned companies such as Ben & Jerrys and Nike provide spaces for employees to meditate and nap.
+Google has famously installed sleep pods allowing staff to clock off when needed.
+Other renowned companies such as Ben & Jerry’s and Nike provide spaces for employees to meditate and nap.
 Establishing designated rest places can aid employees in recharging their batteries throughout the day, whether they choose to snooze or simply relax.
 In turn, employers will have a happier, more productive team ready to do the job at hand.